Red-eye gravy: Preparation

 After a ham has been cooked, the grease is removed from the pan.
 Black coffee is then used to deglaze the pan.
 The coffee and grease are then poured into the same container in a one-to-one ratio.

 Other recipes exist, using water instead of coffee, or adding coffee with grease still present in the pan.
 When the coffee is added to the grease in this manner, a heterogeneous mixture may result that lacks the "red eye" appearance.

-Florida crackers referred to tomato gravy as red-eye gravy, and prepare it in much the same way by adding flour and tomatoes to bacon grease.
+Florida crackers referred to tomato gravy as red-eye gravy, and prepared it in much the same way by adding flour and tomatoes to bacon grease.
 This is served with fried catfish or other fish.